alexbird-hunterindustries/fizz-buzz-diy-test-runner/presentation/slides/presentation.md

 ---

+# Reporting

+Even if learning is more efficient, what do I tell my boss and stakeholders?

+They want to see progress; what if they see me studying?
+Won't it look bad?

+---

 # Making a Business Justification for Learning

 1. Identify the business driver that relates to learning
 2. Report your learning in the context of that business driver

----

-# Making a Business Justification for Learning

-- The less we know, the higher the variability/uncertainty
-    - Learning can give us lower risk, more consistent delivery
-    - Sometimes, we're so precariously positioned that we must take high risk.
-Guess, don't learn
-- Learning now makes us faster later
-    - An investment in our future delivery

 ---